mmmorris1975/py-aws-runas/README.rst

 -----------------------

 Use the `-l` option to see the list of role ARNs your IAM account is authorized to assume.
 May be helpful for setting up your AWS config file.
+If `profile` arg is specified, list roles available for the given profile, or the default profile if not specified.
+May be useful if you have multiple profiles configured each with their own IAM role configurations

 Listing available MFA devices
 -----------------------------

 Use the `-m` option to list the ARNs of any MFA devices associated with your IAM account.
 May be helpful for setting up your AWS config file.
+If `profile` arg is specified, list MFA devices available for the given profile, or the default profile if not specified.
+May be usefule if you have multiple profiles configured each with their own MFA device

 Generating credentials
 ----------------------